A Basic Guide to Loan Amortisation

 Pros and Cons of Amortised Loans

 An amortised loan is more beneficial for most people.
-Because amortized loans allow you to pay off both principal and interest at the same time, you gain equity in the asset that is being used as a collateral for the loan, such as a house or a car, with each payment.
+Because amortised loans allow you to pay off both principal and interest at the same time, you gain equity in the asset that is being used as a collateral for the loan, such as a house or a car, with each payment.
 In addition, each month you know exactly the amount you will be paying since it stays the same.
 Knowing that your payments won’t change month to month makes financial planning easier and more effective.

-One thing to be aware of is that an amortised loans' monthly payments can be quite large because you have to make both interest and principal payments.
-Another drawback to amortized loans is that many consumers aren’t aware of the true cost of the loan.
+One thing to be aware of is that an amortised loans’ monthly payments can be quite large because you have to make both interest and principal payments.
+Another drawback to amortised loans is that many consumers aren’t aware of the true cost of the loan.
 While the monthly payment of a loan may seem to fit in your budget, you should always calculate the total amount in interest that you will pay to determine the actual cost of taking out the loan.

 Most loan types offered in Singapore are amortised, including the following: